 The actual work began on 2 February 2010 when Hill International announced that Egypt's Ministry of Culture had signed a contract with a joint venture of Hill and EHAF Consulting Engineers to provide project management services during the period of design and construction of the Grand Egyptian Museum.

 On 5 January 2002, Egyptian ousted President Hosni Mubarak laid the foundation stone of the Grand Egyptian Museum.
 On 25 August 2006, the Statue of King Ramesses II was moved from Ramses Square to the Giza Plateau in Cairo, in anticipation of the construction of the Grand Egyptian Museum.
 The Statue of Ramesses II is estimated to be about 3,200 years old and was moved to the entrance of the museum in January 2018.

 In 2007, GEM secured a $300 million loan from the Japan Bank for International Cooperation.
-The Egyptian Government will fund $147 million while the remaining $150 million will be funded through donations and international organizations.
+The Egyptian Government will fund $147 million while the remaining funds were secured through donations and international organizations.

 On 11 January 2012, a joint venture between Egypt's Orascom Construction Industries (OCI) and the Belgian BESIX Group began as it was awarded the contract for phase three of the Grand Egyptian Museum (GEM), a deal valued at $810 million bringing the total cost of the museum to $1.1 billion.

 On 29 April 2018, a fire broke out near the entrance of the GEM but artifacts were not damaged and the cause of the fire still remains unknown.